metapolator/metapolator/next/docs/architecture.md

    instances on `window` (the global namespace object in web browsers), like `document` may be considered as available in the frontend branch (the `app/lib/ui` directory), but not in other code.
-However, best practice is to require mockup modules to these APIs wherever they are used. *So we can provide replacements in non-browser environments like NodeJS*.
+However, best practice is to require mock-up modules to these APIs wherever they are used. *So we can provide replacements in non-browser environments like NodeJS*.
-   We use the `app/lib/webAPI` directory for these mockups.
+   We use the `app/lib/webAPI` directory for these mock-ups.

 Macro Directory Structure
 -------------------------